 Stress Analysis of a Vacuum Chamber

 An example of analysis that Meccanica worked on using SimScale was the stress analysis of a cryogenic vacuum vessel.
-The task aimed to present the behavior of the assembly exposed to atmospheric pressure while keeping the inside of the part in vacuum.
+The task aimed to present the behavior of the assembly exposed to atmospheric pressure while keeping the inside of the part in a vacuum.
 Since no significant deformations were expected, the static finite element analysis type was selected.
 The nonlinearities of the problem were limited to physical contacts.
 Further modeling improvements were achieved by removing hyperelastic o-ring gaskets.

 The results have demonstrated the capability of the platform to tackle complex systems of vacuum vessels.
 Data analysis has shown the displacements of the top and bottom plates with respect to the casing.
 Most importantly, they have demonstrated that contacts are engaged in limited areas, which might result in poor closing.
 A comparison of the results of simulations with and without gaskets have shown that, as assumed, the part had little effect on the precision of simulation.